Sat, Dec 20, 2014

 An eclectic slate of music and dance artists hailing from Tokyo, San Francisco, and Chicago performs two programs of percussive pummeling rooted in the sounds of taiko: a family-friendly show, Taiko Legacy 11, and an evening performance, Reduction.

 In stark contrast to the popular appeal of Taiko Legacy, Reduction explores taiko’s quieter, more subtle beauty.
 For this hybrid work, director Tatsu Aoki draws on his experience in Tokyo’s new wave of performance art.
-The unearthly Ayako Kato, one of Chicago’s leading contemporary dance improvisers, performs alongside formidable creative musicians including reedists Edward Wilkerson Jr. and Douglas R Ewart, and flutist Nicole Mitchell.
+The unearthly Ayako Kato, one of Chicago’s leading contemporary dance improvisers, performs alongside formidable creative musicians including reedists Edward Wilkerson Jr., Douglas R Ewart, and Mwata Bowden, flutist Nicole Mitchell, and vocalist Dee Alexander.
 Taiko player Eigen Aoki joins the estimable Michael Zerang and Hamid Drake on snare drums and percussion.

 About the Artists